Sukhoi Su-17: Syria

 The Syrian Air Force (SyAAF) used Su-20/-22s to attack Israeli forces in the Yom Kippur War and 1982 Lebanon War.
-Several Su-20/-22s were shot down by the Israeli Air Force.
-From mid-2012, in the Syrian Civil War, Syrian Air Force Su-22s were involved in combat operations against Syrian insurgents.
+Several Su-20/-22s were shot down by the Israeli Air Force..
+From mid-2012, in the Syrian Civil War, Syrian Air Force Su-22s were involved in combat operations against Syrian insurgents..
 Videos showed Su-22s using unguided munitions like other SyAAF fixed-wing aircraft; mostly general-purpose bombs, cluster bombs and incendiary bombs and unguided rockets.
 Attack tactics were low to medium-altitude flat bombing runs with pull up after rocketing or bombing, deploying decoy flares for self-defense.
 As of the end of 2015, the SyAAF Su-22s suffered fewer losses compared to the SyAAF MiG-21 and MiG-23.
 The first confirmed loss of an SyAAF Su-22 was recorded on 14 February 2013, when rebel forces shot it down using MANPAD.
 On 18 June 2017, a US F/A-18E Super Hornet engaged and shot down an SyAAF Su-22 for dropping munitions on US-backed forces.
 According to the wingman of the Super Hornet that made the kill, the Syrian pilot was able to eject and was later returned to the Syrian government.
 On 24 July 2018, an SyAAF Su-22 that entered Israeli airspace was shot down by two Israeli Patriot missiles.
 Other Syrian Su-22 jets were downed during the civil war.

 Yemen

 On 11 August 2009, Yemeni armed forces started Operation Scorched Earth in northern Yemen to fight Houthi rebels.
 The Yemeni Air Force backed the army with air raids on rebel positions.
 On 5 October 2009, a Yemeni Su-22 crashed, with the rebels claiming to have shot it down.
 Earlier on 2 October, the Yemeni revolutionaries said they shot down a "MiG-21" while the military insisted technical problems caused the crash.
 On 8 November, a third Yemeni fighter aircraft, reported to be a Sukhoi, was destroyed.
 Again the military alleged technical problems, while the Yemeni rebels claimed they shot it down.
 The pilot ejected and was recovered by friendly forces.
 The Yemeni Air force used Sukhoi aircraft during the Arab Spring uprising.
 On 28 September 2011, a Yemeni Air Force Su-22 was shot down by tribesmen opposed to the rule of President Saleh.
 The government confirmed that rebels were responsible for the shoot-down, and that the pilot had been captured.
-On February 19, 2013, a Yemeni Su-22 on a training mission crashed for unknown reasons into Sana'a, killing 12 civilians.
-On May 13, 2013, another Yemen Su-22 on a training mission crashed in Sana'a, killing the pilot.
+On February 19, 2013, a Yemeni Su-22 on a training mission crashed for unknown reasons into Sanaa, killing 12 civilians.
+On May 13, 2013, another Yemen Su-22 on a training mission crashed in Sanaa, killing the pilot.